daedalus-systems/MercuryBookingAPI/README.md

 # MercuryBookingAPI

+## 2023/10/20
+### Entertainments
+  * Search now applies SearchCategory filtering for all type of search (not just Location).
+  * When Searching by EventId, ExtendedResults may now contain performances from the same Venue when better matches are not found.
+  * When Searching by PerformerId, ExtendedResults may now contain performances regardless of location.
+  * Fixed an issue which caused Search to sporadically fail.

 ## 2023/10/13
 ### Entertainments
   * Search now accepts a list of SearchCategories.
 Empty list of SearchCategories apply no filtering on the resultset.
 Multiple SearchCategories in the list returns performances that belong to any of the provided categories ('OR' relationship).